jmorey4158/SequenceStudio2017/README.md

 <h3>Interfaces As Objects</h3>
 <p>This Pattern is also called by other names, but I like this one.
 I used Interface Definitions and passed the Interfaces into Methods as params and
 returned tham as values from Methods.
-This solved a number of DRY (Don't Repeat Yourself) problems I was having i the last version.
+This solved a number of DRY (Don't Repeat Yourself) problems I was having in the last version.</p>

+<h3>Asynchronous Methods</h3>
+<p>I'm not sure how I got this far without using async / await pattern, but there it is.
+In this upgrade of Sequence Studio,
+as part of the re-architecture, I refactored a lot of my cross-boundary methods as asyncronous.
+But I did so strategically.

+<p>I created what I call the "Async Wall" pattern where I use a public method that takes in only POCOs form the Presentation Layer (wht's this?
+See Devu.com Application architecture).
+This method then calls private / protected mehods that take in native types and custom types and hand back POCOs.
+This way I can assure that the inputs from the Presentation Layer or Application Service Layer are valid and that I am handing back valid objects.</p>

 <h2>Special Thanks to Bob Tabor and DevU.com</h2>